HomeSpan/HomeSpan/docs/QRCodes.md

 * Bits 43-45 -  The "Version" field.
 Always set to 0.

 The result must be 9 digits.
 If less, pad with leading zeros.

-> Base-36 digits use the characters 0-9 and A-Z (capitals only!) to represent the numbers 0-35 in the same fashion that the hexidecimal digits 0-9 and A-F represent the numbers 0-15.
-For example, the decimal number 91 would be represented as 2S in base-36 (91 = 2 * 36 + 19)